yefreescoding/some-cool-project/README.md

 ### 📞 Contact

 If you want to get in touch, feel free to reach me via:

-• Email: yefree13santos@outlook.com
+- Email: yefree13santos@outlook.com
-• LinkedIn: Yefree De Los Santos
+- LinkedIn: Yefree De Los Santos

-⭐️ Happy coding and keep building awesome things!

-Would you like me to customize any sections — like adding more technical details, or maybe tweaking the style to better match your vibe?
-Let me know! 🚀